 In July the U.N.
 Human Rights Council advanced a resolution claiming that “sexual and reproductive health services,” including “safe abortion,” are an “essential health service” amid the COVID-19 pandemic.

-And the UN Commission on Human Rights also recently publicly attacked pro-life laws enacted by U.S. states, a release from the Senate Pro-Life Caucus said, along with also objecting to Barsa’s May letter.
+And the UN Commission on Human Rights also recently publicly attacked pro-life laws enacted by U.S. states, along with also objecting to Barsa’s May letter.

 The additional action asked for in the August 13 letter is that U.S. contributions to the UN’s abortion-lobbying organizations be cut in amounts proportional to the amounts of their abortion-related lobbying.